nesphaar/winrecon/README.md

 🚑 Incident response

-🧰 Blue team investigations
+🟦 Blue team investigations

 🕵️ Post-exploitation enumeration

-📋 Compliance & hardening reviews
+📋 Hardening & compliance reviews

 📌 Versioning

-Current version: 1.0.5
+Current version: 1.0.0

 See script header for full changelog.

 ⚠️ Disclaimer

 This tool is intended for authorized security testing and system auditing only.
-Use responsibly and only on systems you own or have explicit permission to assess.
+Run it only on systems you own or have explicit permission to assess.